On Air Now

-Last year's series had everyone glued to their TV sets to find out whether Amber was really going to put all her eggs in Kem's basket or if Chris was really Liv's type on paper.
+Last year's 2017 series had everyone glued to their TV sets to find out whether Amber Davies was really going to put all her eggs in Kem Cetinay's basket or if Chris Hughes was really Liv Attwood's type on paper.

 The last series seems like a distant memory and now most of the couples have split up with the exception of a few, lets turn our attention to what the show has in store for us this year.

-When Danny Dyer's daughter, Danni, got knocked out of ITV2's Love Island-esque show 'Survival of the Fittest' due to injury, it was revealed that ITV bosses had thought about sending her out to Mallorca in the summer.
+22-year-old Danni got knocked out of ITV2's Love Island-esque show 'Survival of the Fittest' due to injury it was rumoured previously that ITV bosses had thought about sending her out to Mallorca in the summer.

 Caroline Flack has been fronting Love Island for the past two years, heading into the villa to deliver the news that new singles were on the way or that somebody was getting dumped from the island.